kjswedberg/kjswedberg.github.io/week5.md

 This afternoon, I started working through DataCamp's Introduction to Python course.

 ## Wednesday, June 17, 2020
 This morning,  I collected screenshots of the data from the temperature and humitiy sensors and the Shelly 1PM meter from Grafana to include in this post.
 Figures 1 and 2 contain the data from the sensor in my bedroom.
 Figures 3 and 4 contain the data from the sensor in the living room.
 Figures 5 and 6 contain the data from the sensor that is outside.
 Figures 7 through 11 contain the data from the Shelly 1PM meter, when it is plugged into the Raspberry Pi.
 In Figure 7, power decreases at 10:38:40, spikes at 16:11:20, increases at about 19:00, and increases at 7:00:00.
 There is still a small amount of flucuation in the power, however the amount of flucuations varies thoughout the day.
 As a result, I think that the flucuation is associated with the Shelly 1PM meter and with the load that it is taking measurements from.
+This flucuation is minimal enough to where it should not be an issue.

 ![image](https://user-images.githubusercontent.com/65566903/84924285-c8d02300-b074-11ea-92b9-b5ed78d79b48.png) <br>
 **Figure 1: The temperature data from the sensor in my bedroom.** <br>